Bergen

 Closed roads, cancelled ferries/cruises, severe weather, or missing current checks should override the itinerary.

-Treat the month as an operating assumption.
-It should change how much buffer the route gets and which roads or sailings need confirmation.
+The month should change how much buffer the route gets and which roads or sailings need confirmation.

 Best operating window for most fjord routing, but peak demand means ferry, cruise, and parking capacity still matter.

-Often attractive for lighter crowds, but treat mountain roads, cruise frequency, and daylight as checks rather than assumptions.
+Often attractive for lighter crowds, but mountain roads, cruise frequency, and daylight still need confirmation.

 Plan conservatively.
 Scenic roads can be closed or unstable, and some ferry/cruise choices may be reduced or seasonal.